nav9/iRest/README.md

 * I created the icon files myself (not yet used).
 I'm making them available under the Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode

 # TODO
+* Use espeak and have an option for iRest to detect which speech program is installed and use that.
 * Create a script for each OS, which will automatically install necessary apps and packages.
 * Track and show how much time the program has been under pause.
 * Have a config file that stores program settings.
 * Reduce the strain rate value when watching a video.
 Program needs to detect the active window (https://stackoverflow.com/questions/52545937/how-can-i-list-all-open-x11-windows-on-gnu-linux-from-a-python-script, https://stackoverflow.com/questions/55547940/how-to-get-a-list-of-the-name-of-every-open-window, https://stackoverflow.com/questions/5262413/does-xlib-have-an-active-window-event).
 This could also be programmed with a computer vision algorithm, to check if the video is being played on YouTube.
 * View metrics of time strained.
 * Adding test cases.

 [![Donate](https://raw.githubusercontent.com/nav9/VCF_contacts_merger/main/gallery/thankYouDonateButton.png)](https://nrecursions.blogspot.com/2020/08/saying-thank-you.html)